It’s National Novel Writing Month 2017, and I’m here to help you make the most of it.

 The NaNoWriMo website is based on community.
 You can visit it and create a free login to gain access to forums filled with like-minded writers.
 There’s nothing more inspiring than finding a fun, friendly group of people all working toward the same goal.
 But the comradery doesn’t stop there.

-NaNoWriMo is an international event with volunteers around the globe that organize live, local events for writers.
+NaNoWriMo is an international event with global volunteers that organize live, local events for writers.
 It’s a fantastic way to meet, connect, and maintain your creativity and determination.
 The event isn’t about secluding yourself for 30 days to write your story.
-It’s about starting a journey focused on the telling of your unique story during which you have the opportunity to befriend other writers undertaking a similar trek.
+It’s about starting a journey focused on the telling of your tale, during which you have the opportunity to befriend other writers that are undertaking a similar trek.